 When you’re posting, don’t forget to tag your guests.
 They will appreciate you for it.
 Don’t forget to add your special hashtag either.

 Be sure to include all your wedding vendors in the tags as well.
 That way, you get to thank them for their work, and possibly get them more business.

 If you’re a person who likes to live-Tweet an event, then you need to pass on your profile to a friend.
 You can’t be standing at the altar taking selfies.

 Give a trusted friend your phone so they can capture the moment you say ‘I Do’ and post it immediately.
 But, if you’d prefer to post the picture yourself, feel free to do that as well.

-Rules for Guests
+Social Media Rules for Foreign Weddings – for Guests

 1. Don’t Post Photos Before the Ceremony